cloudamqp/lavinmq/README.md

 A single m5.large EC2 instance, with a 500 GB GP2 EBS drive (XFS formatted), can sustain about 150.000 messages/s (1KB each, single queue, single producer, single consumer).
+When the message size is 1MB the instance's network speed becomes the bottleneck at 10 Gbit/s.
+When the OS disk cache is full the EBS performance becomes the bottleneck, at about 250 MB/s.

 Enqueueing 10 million messages only uses 80MB RAM.
+8000
-8000 connection uses only about 400 MB RAM.
+connection uses only about 400 MB RAM.
 Declaring 100.000 queues uses about 100 MB RAM.
 About 20.000 bindings per second can be made to both durable and non-durable queues.